Italy won't intervene in Pirelli deal with ChemChina - minister

-MILAN, March 27 (Reuters) - The Italian government cannot intervene in ChemChina’s takeover of Italian tyre maker Pirelli and believes the deal agreed on Sunday ensures that key management positions and know-how remain in Italy, Industry Minister Federica Guidi said.
+MILAN (Reuters) - The Italian government cannot intervene in ChemChina’s takeover of Italian tyre maker Pirelli PECI.MI and believes the deal agreed on Sunday ensures that key management positions and know-how remain in Italy, Industry Minister Federica Guidi said.

 “China Chemical’s entry into the share capital of Pirelli is a deal made by a private company and therefore the government has no place intervening,” Guidi said in a statement on Friday.